openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

    2. The address spaces cannot already be allocated by your organization

    If the POD and CIDR addresses overlap in this documentation with your organizations's IP address ranges, they may be changed.
-Simply subtitute anywhere these addresses are used with the custom cidrs you have chosen.
+Simply substitute anywhere these addresses are used with the custom cidrs you have chosen.